zogzog/cubicweb/doc/tutorials/base/customizing-the-application.rst

 This file defines the following:

-* a `Community` has a title and a description as attributes
+* a `Community` has a name and a description as attributes

   - the name is a string that is required and can't be longer than 50 characters